ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

     * **Messaging**: A mesaging capability that allows the exchange of secure and privacy-preserving messages between counterparties to an agreement to communicate and coordinate agreement on proposed (commercial) state changes.
 * **Processing Layer** is comprised of
     * **Transaction Pool**: one or more transaction pools which hold, properly sequence, preprocess and batch for processing by the Virtual State Machine all requested state change transactions of a BPI.
-    * **Virtual State Machine**: one or more Virtual State Machines which deterministiaclly processes and finalizes in a privacy-preserving, cryptographically verifiabl manner all state change request transactions.
+    * **Virtual State Machine**: one or more Virtual State Machines which deterministiaclly processes and finalizes in a privacy-preserving, cryptographically verifiable manner all state change request transactions.
     * **Storage**: A storage system for the cryptographically linked current and historical state of all (commercial) agreements in a BPI.
 * **DLT Abstraction Layer** is comprised of
     * **API Gateway**: An API gateway which enables accessing all required BPI functions implemented on one or more DLTs, and properly directs the requests within the DLT Abstraction layer to the proper DLT API application logic